hberginc/wine_ratings_data_analysis/README.md

 Expensive | 1.67e-30 | 0.32

-### **Of wines that are sufficient to meet the minimum 80 point requirment, there is a higher correlation beteen price and rating when the price was below $150.
-When purchasing an expensive wine it may be smarter look at prices lower than $150, it may be more likely to reach that desired high rating.**
+### Of wines that are sufficient to meet the minimum 80 point requirment, **there is a higher correlation beteen price and rating when the price was below $150.** When purchasing an expensive wine, looking at increased prices past this threashold may not provide the expected increase in point value as well.

 ## Future Directions

-When working with this database, I was interested in including a time component to determine possible increase in ratings on specific areas that are trending.
+Due to exploring this database, I have interest in including a time component to determine possible increase in ratings on specific areas that are trending.
 California, for example, has really helped put the US on the map when discussing great wines.
 Merging this database with more ratings from different blind tastings and including a time component would possibly allow me to find vinyards that are soon to be popular.

 ## Resources